 - ½ cup water

-- 4 1/2 Cups Sliced Gala Apples about 4 or 5 apples
+- 4 ½ Cups Sliced Granny Smith or Gala Apples about 4 or 5 apples

-Bake 15 minutes at 425 degrees.
+- Bake for 15 minutes at 425 degrees.
 Reduce the temperature to 350 and continue to bake for another 40 minutes.

 - Cool the pie on a cooling rack for 30-40 minutes before serving.